drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Analysis

 #figure(
-	image("main/plotting/blocksizeVsTime/blocksizeVsTime.png", width: 70%),
+	image("main/plotting/blocksizeVsTime/blocksizeVsTime.png", width: 80%),
-	caption: [Analysis on finding the best block size to be use by all kerels.], ) <blocksizeVsTime_plt>
+	caption: [Showing the time it took for the GPU DT code to run with $10000$ points while varying the number of threads per block also know as the block size.
+This is a rather naiive way of finding the optimal number of threads per block as a better analysis *TODO* would involve logically similar block of code to have their own block size.
+Currently the block size doesn't rationally affect the runtime.
+	],
+) <blocksizeVsTime_plt>

 //#figure(